 - Course reserves and media reserves services

-- Access to Pressbooks – This platform allows authors to create, remix, and publish open access content.
-It is available to OAT Award recipients.
+- Access to Pressbooks (Available to OAT Award recipients, this platform allows authors to create, remix, and publish open access content.)

-At the completion of the OAT cycle (18 months), we will request feedback on your experiences using open educational resources in your course, and on the OAT Program generally.
+At the completion of the OAT cycle (18 months), we will request feedback on your experiences using open educational resources in your course, and on the OAT Program in general.
 This will be done via a brief online survey form that will be sent to you.

-We recommend you work with the Office of the Registrar to place a note about OAT in the course listing.
-We will also supply an OAT logo for you to insert in your syllabus or course materials.
+We recommend you work with your department and/or campus scheduling office to place a note about OAT in the course listing.
+We will also supply an OAT logo and statement for you to insert in your syllabus or course materials.

-The funds will be transferred to your department as soon as we receive all of the required information: 1) signed agreement form, 2) name/email of your administrative contact, and 3) account number into which to transfer the funds.
+The funds will be transferred to your department soon after we receive all of the required information: 1) signed agreement form, 2) name/email address of your administrative contact, and 3) account number into which to transfer the funds.

 The funding may be utilized as you see fit as long as it is in accordance with Rutgers policies and procedures.
 Some examples (from previous OAT winners): hiring a graduate or undergraduate student to help with the course redesign, attending a conference on best practices in teaching with open educational resources, or helping with expenses for other professional development or work-related travel needs.

 I am a graduate student teaching a course.
 Will this award impact my financial aid?